robinsmidsrod/ams-han-decoder/README.md

 # Installing dependencies

-Requires `JSON` CPAN module to work.
+Requires `JSON` and `URI` CPAN module to work.
 Install dependencies using your system package manager or favorite CPAN client.
-If you're using a Debian-based system, it is usually enough to `apt-get install libjson-perl`.
+If you're using a Debian-based system, it is usually enough to `apt-get install libjson-perl libany-uri-escape-perl`.

 # Installing as a systemd service shipping JSON over MQTT